 You can read further in the passage and see all the different types of design that went into the creation of the tabernacle.
 There’s the building itself, there’s art, design, textures, images, furniture, atmosphere, arrangement… This is a place created by designers, artists, painters, sculptors, knitters, blacksmiths, interior designers, crafters, woodworkers, planners, jewelers, and construction workers.

 Even the priest's clothing was ornamented with designs, patterns, and jewelry.
 This is clothing and fashion design.
 It all had a purpose!
-Like I mentioned before, to facilitate the connection between God and His people.
+As I mentioned before, it facilitated the connection between God and His people.

 Rabbit trail: Exodus 28:33 says, “On its hem, you shall make pomegranates of blue and purple and scarlet yarns, around its hem, with bells of gold between them…”